-All humans are climbers; we are built for it.
-To grapple up trees and rocks is a natural instinct remnant in us from our anthropoid ancestors.
-I loved to climb even before I can really remember: as a small kid, I spent a significant portion of my life hanging from monkey bars.
-As I got older the desire didn’t go away; climbing up buildings was a hobby of mine.
+All humans are climbers; we were built for it.
+To grapple up trees and rocks is a natural instinct inherited from our anthropoid ancestors.
+I’ve loved to climb for as long as I can remember: as a small kid, I spent a significant portion of my life hanging from monkey bars.
+As I got older the desire didn’t go away; climbing up buildings became a hobby of mine.
 I would go skating for hours and then try to sneak up a tall building in the city.

 “All humans are climbers; we are built for it.
 To grapple up trees and rocks is a natural instinct.”